zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

   For **File Type**, choose **CSV** and leave the defaults for the other fields that appear.
 Click **Select**.
   ![](./images/source-entity.png " ")

-  In the end, your details for the source operator should look like this:
+  In the end, your details for the source operator should look like this.

   ![](./images/pattern-source.png " ")